DIYgod/RSSHub/docs/en/joinus/new-rss/submit-route.md

 **Do not** fill in `/github/issue/:user/:repo?` or `/issue/:user/:repo?`.

-If your changes are not related to a route, such as documentation, you can fill in `routes` with `NOROUTE`.
+If your changes are not related to a route, such as documentation, you can fill in `routes` section with `NOROUTE`.

 ````md
 ```routes